raju2592/codecrafters-redis/app/store/EXPIRY_DESIGN.md

 ### Active expiry worker

-A single background goroutine runs on a ticker (e.g., every 100ms).
+A single background goroutine runs on a ticker (every 1000ms).
 On each tick:

+1. Try up to `N_RANDOM_SAMPLE_SIZE * 2` iterations to collect `N_RANDOM_SAMPLE_SIZE` (20) keys:
-1. Pick a random shard.
+   a.
+Pick a random shard.
 Lock it.
+   b.
+If shard's slice is empty, unlock and try again.
-2. Sample up to 20 random keys from the shard's slice.
+   c.
+Pick a random key from the shard's slice.
+Record it.
+Unlock.
-3. For each sampled key, load from `sync.Map` and check expiry.
-4. If expired: delete from `sync.Map`, swap-delete from shard's slice, remove from shard's map.
-5. If not expired or not found: skip (key was overwritten or already deleted).
-6. Unlock shard.
+2. For each collected key, call `deleteIfExpired(key)` which locks the shard, re-checks the entry in `sync.Map`, and deletes if still expired (from both `sync.Map` and shard's slice+map).

 **Rationale:** Passive expiration alone is insufficient — keys that are never read again would leak memory.
 The active worker ensures all expired keys are eventually cleaned up.
 Random sampling (rather than full scans) keeps the cost bounded per tick, matching Redis's approach.
 The active worker is fully independent from the passive consumers — it does not interact with the channel.